SteveBarnett/Speaker-Workshop/deck.md

 ## Get feedback 👍<br>Use the handouts

-^ Gonna go around the table and read
+^ Gonna go around the table and read your abstract Practice speaking!
-Practice speaking!
-Stand up.
-Yes, it’s silly.
-Yes, it helps.
+Stand up when it's your turn.
+It may feel a little silly at first, but it helps keep the focus on you and get you into "speaker" mode.

 ---